February 19, 2025

 2. NamePros

-NamePros is an online community for domain name owners to interact and discuss events related to their industry.
+NamePros is an online community for domain name owners to interact and discuss events related to the industry.
 In the forum’s early days, users commonly posted they had domain names available for sale and wanted to connect with potential buyers.

 Observing this, the owner of the forum launched an official domain marketplace section for buying and selling domain names.